-Some portions licensed from IBM are available at http://oss.software.ibm.com/icu4i/ This product includes code licensed from RSA Security, Inc.
+Some portions licensed from IBM are available at http://oss.software.ibm.com/icu4j/

+This product includes code licensed from RSA Security, Inc.

-Manuals for LISTSERV are available in ASCII-text format from LISTSERV and in PDF format from ftp.lsoft.com.
+Manuals are available in PDF format from ftp.lsoft.com.
 They are also available on the World Wide Web at the following URL: